 (a) detainees or former detainees; detention facilities; active combat operations (e.g., firefights); flight-line operations or equipment, subject to written, local exceptions…

 The order specifically prohibits firefights from being photographed or videotaped.
-If you read through the rest of the order, pretty much anything cool is banned with the exception of photography relevant to the mission – tactical site exploitation, for example.
+If you read through the rest of the order, pretty much anything exciting is banned with the exception of photography relevant to the mission – tactical site exploitation, for example.

 My sense of things, as trends go, is wearing the GoPro or something like it, while spooky to senior leaders now, will eventually become mandatory in the near future.
 Surveillance and recording is not on a down-sloping trend.
 It would probably do us more good to embrace it now and get good at working with it sooner rather than let a populace armed with smartphones tell our story for us.